keptn/lifecycle-toolkit/README.md

 ### Keptn Metrics Provider

-A `KeptnMetricsProvider` is a CRD used to define evaluation provider, which will provide data for the pre- and post-analysis phases of a workload or application.
+A `KeptnMetricsProvider` is a CRD that defines the evaluation provider that provides data for the pre- and post-analysis phases of a workload or Keptn application.

 A Keptn metrics provider looks like the following: